Shauna Grant: Retirement

-In 1983, Grant retired from the adult film industry after less than a year and just over 30 films and videos, in which she had sex on screen with 37 men, and after contracting herpes and having an abortion.
+In 1983, Grant met Jake Ehrlich, a cocaine dealer who had wanted to meet Grant after seeing modeling photos of her.
+Grant met Ehrlich at his home in Palm Springs and simply never left.
+Embracing an image of a domesticated life, Grant retired from the adult film industry.
+Her career lasted less than a year, appearing in over 30 films and videos.
+During that time, she had sex on screen with 37 men, contracted herpes, and had an abortion.

-On March 14, 1984, she was a multiple nominee and presenter (with John Leslie) at the 8th Annual Adult Film Association Awards show at the Coconut Grove Ambassador Hotel.
+On March 14, 1984, despite not making any films for the previous 10 months, she was a multiple nominee and presenter (with John Leslie) at the 8th Annual Adult Film Association Awards show at the Coconut Grove Ambassador Hotel.
 While her desire to act in mainstream films had generated no offers, she was so prestigious at the time that famed director Francis Ford Coppola was seated at her table.

-At the awards show, Grant agreed to work on her first adult film in 10 months, Matinee Idol.
+At the awards show, Grant accepted a role in the upcoming adult film Matinee Idol.
 The film was due to begin filming in eight days in San Francisco, California.
-A few days after the awards show, Marcell, her former boyfriend flew to Los Angeles to visit her, but Grant forgot about his arrival.
-Grant and Smith had partied and slept in the days following the awards show and lost track of time.
-At the same time Jake Ehrlich, another boyfriend and cocaine supplier for Grant, telephoned from prison informing her that their relationship was over and that Grant had to move out of his home in Palm Springs.
+A few days after the awards show, a boyfriend she met during a trip to Minnesota flew to Los Angeles to visit her.
+However, in the days following the awards show, Grant and Smith had partied and then slept for two whole days causing them to lose track of time.
+So when the day of her boyfriend's arrival came, Grant had no means to get to the airport to pick him up and spent the day trying, unsuccessfully, to find transportation.
+It was at this time that Ehrlich telephoned from prison informing her that their relationship was over and that Grant had to move out of his home.

 Grant persuaded her friend, veteran porn performer Kelly Nichols, to take over the role Grant had been offered in Matinee Idol.
 Grant also had the option of returning to Minnesota.
 Her parents offered to pay for her college expenses, but she believed she would no longer be comfortable at home in Minnesota.

 Death

-On March 23, 1984, Grant died by suicide in Palm Springs by shooting herself with an AR-15 style .22 caliber rifle.
+On March 20, 1984, Grant called her friend Brenda and asked her to keep her company while she packed to leave Ehrlich's Palm Springs home.

+The next night on March 21, Grant shot herself with a .223 caliber AR-15 style rifle.
+Her friend Brenda arrived only to find Grant's body wedged between two mattresses that had been made into a single bed.
+Grant was taken to a Palm Springs hospital where she was taken off life support and declared dead two days later.

-Grant's funeral was held on March 28, 1984, at St. Michael's Church, a Catholic parish near the center of Farmington, Minnesota.
-She was buried at the Saint Michaels Catholic Cemetery in Farmington.
+Grant's funeral was held on March 28, 1984, at St. Michael's Church, a Catholic parish in Farmington.
+She was buried in the church's cemetery.